-I have been thinking about the concept of death for some time, not only in the usual sense of the end of life as we know it, but in the more cartomancical interpretation of death as change, particularly permanent and irreversible one.
-There are potentially many of these changes throughout life, and sometimes it becomes clear when they happen, but in many other occasions we are not paying enough attention to notice, or we simply do not have the foresight to see them, only manifesting themselves many years later.
-The worst cases are those in which we refuse to admit change, even though it is painfully obvious, or when we are too pessimistic and believe there is inevitable, fateful change when there is still hope.
+I have been thinking about death for some time, not in the usual sense of the end of life as we know it, but more in cartomancy’s reading of death as change, particularly permanent and irreversible one.
+There are potentially many of these changes throughout life, and sometimes it becomes clear when they happen, but often we are not paying enough attention to notice, only realising many years later.
+The worst cases are those in which we refuse to accept change, even though it is painfully obvious, or when we are too pessimistic and believe there is inevitable, fateful change when there is still hope.

 It is quite interesting then, that I have recently come across, as part of my research into Sophie Calle’s Take Care of Yourself, a video (see link below) in which towards the end Calle talks about another work titled Pas Pu Saisir La Mort (Impossible to catch death), which consists of 11 minutes of video showing the last moments in the life of Calle’s mother.

-Another possibility, which is one I could explore in this assignment, is to look for signifiers of permanent change, items that evoke the idea rather than the idea itself.
+Another possibility, which is one I could explore in this assignment, is to look for signifiers of permanent change, items that evoke that idea.
 There are many of these that are universal, others are more local and yet some others are quite personal, and sometimes it is hard to perceive which is which.
 An additional challenge with this approach is that some of these signifiers may be temporary in themselves, part of a change which we perceive as permanent but that with sufficient time, mainly beyond our lifetime, may actually turn temporary.
 At some point, it becomes debatable if a change is permanent or not and I think it would be interesting to see how my selection of signifiers tallies up against the opinion of the viewers.